-The beach might be the last place you’d think to go during Toronto’s peak winter, i.e.: now, but a series of extraordinary structures could convince you to come out of hibernation.
+The beach might be the last place you’d think to go during Toronto’s peak winter, but a series of extraordinary structures could convince you to come out of hibernation.

-The third annual Winter Stations design competition, which launches Feb.
-20, transforms a series of lifeguard towers along Kew, Scarboro and Balmy Beaches into striking and interactive installations.
+The fourth annual Winter Stations design competition, which launches Feb.
+19, transforms a series of lifeguard towers along Kew, Scarboro and Balmy Beaches into striking and interactive installations.

-The eight winter displays, which were selected by a design jury from hundreds of submissions, are designed to encourage people to get outside and celebrate the beauty of the stark winter landscape.
+The seven winter displays, which were selected by a design jury from hundreds of submissions, are designed to encourage people to get outside and celebrate the beauty of the stark winter landscape.

-The theme of this year’s edition is Catalyst, and the most exciting installations not only reinvent the space but also challenge viewers to change perceptions.
+The theme of this year’s edition is Riot, and the most exciting installations not only reinvent the space but also challenge viewers to change perceptions.

-Admission to Winter Stations is free and open for public display from Feb.
-20 to March 27.
-In the original spirit of Burning Man, the winter-friendly pavilions are temporary, site-specific, and free of corporate sponsors.
+Admission to Winter Stations is free and open for public display through April 1.
+The winter-friendly pavilions are temporary, site-specific, and free of corporate sponsors.